nutpakorn-cat/scroll-detect-animate-js/README.md

 # Version
 1.0.0
 # Contributing
-Code your repository by using style guide from [airbnb/javascript](https://github.com/airbnb/javascript)
+Code your repository by using style guide from [airbnb/javascript](https://github.com/airbnb/javascript), feel free to pull request anytime.
+I will do the action ASAP ;D